shacktemp/Street_Soldier/README.md

 # Street_Soldier

+## Objective

-The objective of this project is to explore the relationship between veterans receiving benefits and the homeless populations in counties of the United States.
-I will be using data from the https://catalog.data.gov/dataset/fy-2020-disability-compensation-recipients-by-county and https://www.hudexchange.info/resource/3031/pit-and-hic-data-since-2007/.
+The objective of this project is to explore the relationship between veterans receiving benefits and the homeless populations in states around the country.
+I will be using data from the https://catalog.data.gov/dataset/fy-2020-disability-compensation-recipients-by-county and (https://usafacts.org/data/topics/people-society/poverty/public-housing/homeless-population/?share=111873&utm_source=bing&utm_medium=cpc&utm_campaign=ND-StatsData&msclkid=98da89e8ae9318bb21a7ed550854335d).

 ## Accessing the Program and Packages Needed be Installed